Shai2u/dash_plotly_car_accidents_example/README.md

 # Setting up the maps

 ## 5. Enabled Environment Map
-The environment map displays the boundig box of the main-maps viewport.
+The environment map displays the bounding box of the main-maps viewport.
 This section is where I, as a geospatial data scientist, differentiate this post from other "Dash-Plotly step-by-step tutorials".
 Here, we’ll begin adding interactivity and connectivity between the map widgets and the other components of the dashboard.

 We’ll start by creating an environment map.
 The environment map will display the bounds of the main map (the larger one on the left) within the smaller map on the right.